 - Salt — I prefer using flaky sea salt, but a smidge of table salt works, too.

 Transfer the finished sauce to a glass container like a lidded mason jar.
 Then cover and keep refrigerated between uses.
 This sauce will keep in the fridge for up to 15 days or more.

-For a vegan salted caramel sauce, be sure to add a sprinkle of salt over the sauce immediately before serving.
+For a vegan salted caramel sauce, add a sprinkle of salt over the sauce immediately before serving.

 What is caramel sauce?

 A caramel sauce is a thick, sweet sauce made from caramelized sugar thickened with some kind of cream.